Summary

 Don’t Use Canva to Build Gang Sheets for Your Business

 - No Auto-Nesting: Canva doesn’t have auto-nesting.
-So, you will have to manually arrange designs for printing and set up the layout, spending a lot of your valuable time on mundane tasks.
+So, you will have to arrange designs for printing manually and set up the layout, spending a lot of your valuable time on mundane tasks.

 - Limited Control Over Layout: Canva’s drag-and-drop design tools are not meant for the precision required in gang sheet creation.
 You need control over spacing and alignment to ensure designs fit perfectly.